ozzie-lam/rebyte-docs/agents/quick-start.md

 ## Step 2: Design Your Agent

-* In the basic template, we have already created some actions for you.
+* In the auto-generated template, we have already created some actions for you.

-* To build a grammar mistake correction agent, there's no need for adding more actions.
-But for more complex agents, you add actions by clicking the plus button between different actions.
+* To build a simple agent like our grammar checker, there's no need to add more actions.
+For more complex agents, you can add actions by clicking the plus button between different actions.

-* Write the instructions in the editor and tell the model what to do.
+* Write the instructions more the model in the editor, describing what you want the model to do.

 <figure><img src="../images/10.png" alt=""></figure>

 ## Step 3: Test Your Agent

-* Click the "Datasets" tab, then click "Create Datasets".
-Fill in the name and description of the dataset.
+* Click the "Datasets" tab on the top, then click "Create Datasets".

+* Fill in the name and description of your dataset.

-* Since this is a chatbot, the testing dataset will be in the form of a list of json object representing a conversation.
+* Since this is a chatbot, the testing dataset will be in the form of a (list of) json object representing a conversation.

 <figure><img src="../images/11.png" alt=""></figure>

-* Go back to the "Design" and choose the new dataset.
+* After you've created the dataset, go back to the "Design" panel and choose the new dataset as the input.

 <figure><img src="../images/11-1.png" alt="">/figure>

-* Click "Run Testcase" to test your agent, the results will be shown below each action.
+* Click "Run Testcases" to test your agent with the dataset.

-* See if the output is want you want.
-If not, go back to the "Design" and change the instructions.
+* The results will be shown below each action.
+See if the output is what you want.
+If not, change the settings of your agent and try again.

 <figure><img src="../images/13.png" alt=""></figure>